Croaked: Frog Monster from Hell: Reception

 John Noonan from HorrorNews.net wrote, "By all accounts this should be a fun and frivolous massacred by Mother Nature genre of movie.
 Instead, even at an 86 minute running time, it feels like Croaked is charging through treacle towards a wholly unsurprising and unsatisfying ending."

+Trivia

+Lead actress Karen McDiarmid went on to become the spokesperson for the ShopKo chain of discount department stores.
+She appeared in television ads for the retailer from 1976 to 1996, as is better known to the public as the "ShopKo Lady."